vitiral/trfl/README.md

 }
 ```

-When the GC encounters unmovable data which has not been deleted, it doesn't
+When the GC encounters SectorData which has not been deleted, it doesn't move
-move it.
+it.
 This drastically reduces churn on the GC for large files.

-Since the data is not moved the GC does not need to update the parent
+Since the data is not moved the GC does not need to update the parent reference;
-reference; therefore no parent reference is stored.
-Similarly, when the
+therefore no parent reference is stored.
+Similarly, when the SectorData's parent
-SectorData's parent is moved, it doesn't need to update that fact since there is
+is moved, it doesn't need to update that fact since there is no reference to
-no reference to update.
-This allows the sector data to essentially be "frozen"
+update.
+This allows the sector data to essentially be "frozen" and reduces the
-and reduces the number of erasures on blocks where sector data is stored.
+number of erasures on blocks where sector data is stored.

 ### Node Struct

 The filesystem is composed of a binary search tree of "nodes" which have names
-and associated data, which is a versioned reference to either a new tree or raw
+and associated data, which is a versioned reference to either a new node-tree or
 data.

 ```